William J. Burns (diplomat): Director of the Central Intelligence Agency

 In April 2021, Biden announced his intention to withdraw all regular U.S. troops from Afghanistan by September 2021.
 Burns told the U.S. Senate Intelligence Committee on April 14, 2021, that "[t]here is a significant risk once the U.S. military and the coalition militaries withdraw" but added that the U.S. would retain "a suite of capabilities."
 On August 23, 2021, Burns held a secret meeting in Kabul with Taliban leader Abdul Ghani Baradar, who returned to Afghanistan from exile in Qatar, to discuss the August 31 deadline for a U.S. military withdrawal from Afghanistan.

 In early November 2021, Burns flew to Moscow, notifying Nikolai Patrushev, the secretary of Putin's security council, that the United States believed Putin was considering a full-scale invasion of Ukraine.
 Burns warned that if Putin were to invade Ukraine, the West would respond in a way that would have severe consequences for Russia.
-John Sullivan, at the time the American ambassador to Russia, recounted that Patrushev was undeterred by Burns's warnings.
+John Sullivan, at the time the American ambassador to Russia, recounted that Patrushev was undeterred by Burns' warnings.
 Upon his return to Washington, Burns informed Biden that Putin had all but made up his mind to take over Ukraine and that the Russians had absolute confidence victory would come swiftly.

 On March 31, 2022, Burns tested positive for COVID-19, a day after meeting with President Biden during a socially distanced meeting at the White House.

 In April 2022, Burns warned that Vladimir Putin's "desperation" over Russia's failures in Ukraine could lead to the use of tactical nuclear weapons or "low-yield nuclear weapons."
 That same month, Burns traveled to Saudi Arabia to meet with the crown prince and asked him to increase the country's oil production.
 They also discussed Saudi weapons purchases from China.
 On July 31, 2022, he oversaw the operation that killed the terrorist leader Ayman al-Zawahiri.

 In May 2023, Burns made a secret visit to China to ease tensions with the country.

-After the beginning of the Gaza war, Burns pushed for a deal with Hamas to secure the release of Israeli hostages.
+After the beginning of the Gaza war, in meetings with Israel's Mossad chief David Barnea, Burns pushed for a deal with Hamas to secure the release of Israeli and American hostages.